gvwilson/sensibleadventures/bookster/booksters-apprentice.md

 She yawned and sat up, wrapping the quilt around her shoulders.
 Vaszlav would arrive soon, if he wasn't already in his usual spot outside Mamaere Mayeule's.
-Erileine groped under the quilt for her pants and shirt on, then slipped the book she'd borrowed on the peddler's previous visit into her satchel and went downstairs.
+Erileine groped under the quilt for her pants and shirt, then slipped the book she'd borrowed on the peddler's previous visit into her satchel and went downstairs.

 "Morning," her father Laeuc said.